 Bora Bora is synonymous with overwater bungalows and there are quite a few other 4 and 5 star resort options from like Four Seasons, St.Regis, Intercontinental and Sofitel.

 Activities in Bora Bora

 My only advice is don’t pack your days with activities in Bora Bora.
-You are in paradise after all, allow for lazy morning, making flower crowns and sunset watching with sundowners.
-The shallow, tranquil waters adjacent to resorts are exploding with life and perfect for snorkeling, you don’t have to go on a snorkeling trips very far with kids.
+You are in paradise, allow for lazy mornings, making flower crowns and sunset watching with sundowners.
+The shallow, tranquil waters adjacent to resorts are exploding with life and perfect for snorkeling, you don’t have to go on snorkeling trips very far with kids.
 We saw stingrays, reef sharks, colorful fishes right below us at both resorts in Bora Bora and Moorea.

 Words of Wisdom

 The Polynesians really do consider travelers honored guests, they don’t expect guests to tip(it is always nice to though) but a few Tahitian words go a long way.